Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Introduction

 Here we use the analytic one-zone galactic chemical evolution models first presented in \citet[][hereafter \citetWAF]{weinberg:2017} to fit the MDF of \EriII\ in a hierarchical Bayesian framework that can be applied uniformly to the MDFs of all observed UFDs, present and future.
-We infer key galactic evolution parameters for \EriII, including the star formation efficiency (SFE), star formation history (SFH) timescale, and the mass loading factor for \EriII\ and place them in context of past observational and theoretical low-mass galaxy studies.
+The key assumption of these models is that the star-forming gas reservoir of \EriII\ is efficiently mixed and can therefore be approximated as chemically homogeneous at any given time.
+The models enable us to infer key galactic evolution parameters for \EriII, including the star formation efficiency (SFE), star formation history (SFH) timescale, and the mass loading factor for \EriII\ and place them in context of past observational and theoretical low-mass galaxy studies.